Accompong

 Accompong (from the Asante name Acheampong) is a historical Maroon village located in the hills of St. Elizabeth Parish on the island of Jamaica.
-It is located in Cockpit Country, where Jamaican Maroons and Indigenous Taíno established a fortified stronghold in the hilly terrain in the 17th century.
+It is located in Cockpit Country, where Jamaican Maroons established a fortified stronghold in the hilly terrain in the 17th century.
 They defended it and maintained independence from the Spanish and then later the British, after the colony changed hands.

 Accompong is reportedly named after the son of Miguel Reid, the first African Maroon leader in western Jamaica originally from Ghana and allegedly the first leader of Cudjoe's Town (Trelawny Town).
 This would make Accompong brother to Kojo or Cudjoe, and possibly Cuffee, Quaco and Nanny of the Maroons.
 Accompong Town was reportedly built by Kojo who assigned his Brother Accompong to watch over it.

 Accompong is run by a chief who is elected by voting.
 The current chief is Richard Currie.

 Accompong Town under Accompong

 In the 18th century, Maroon leader Cudjoe is said to have united his people under the Kindah Tree, as they struggled for autonomy.
 This was the site for signing the 1739 treaty with the British, according to this Maroon town's oral history.
 This legendary, ancient mango tree is still standing (2009).
 The tree symbolizes the common kinship of the community on its common land.
 However, the Returned Maroons of Flagstaff believe that the treaty was signed at Petty River Bottom, near the village of Flagstaff.